20 Best Switch Single Player Games You Should Play

 Modern gaming is largely about the broader community.
 Fortnite, Overwatch, and the myriad of modern multiplayer titles have emphasized connecting with others around the globe, giving players a sense of “togetherness.”
 If, by “togetherness,” we mean “other people to scream profanities at.”
-But what if you’re not interested in linking up with other players?
+But what if you’re not interested in linking up with other players and are after the best single player Switch games instead?

 For the friendless and solitary, the single and the solo, there are plenty of options.
 Especially if you’re browsing through the Nintendo Switch’s library.
-Plenty has released for Nintendo’s hybrid console, and we’re here to narrow down the best Switch single player games you should be playing.
+Plenty has released for Nintendo’s hybrid console, and we’re here to narrow down the best solo games on Switch you should be playing.

 The Best Switch Single Player Games